 - (4) Briefing.
-Within 10 days of the filing of the appellant's memorandum in support of the appeal, the appellee must file a responsive memorandum brief, not to exceed 20 pages in length.
-Appellant's reply, if any, is due 5 days after the date the response is filed, and may not exceed 10 pages in length.
-Briefs or m The memoranda and the reply must be filed under seal, to the extent necessary to comply with subsection (a)(3) of this rule, and may not exceed the length limits set by FRAP 27(d)(2). - (5) Hearing and Disposition.
+Within 10 days of the filing of the appellant's memorandum in support of the appeal, the appellee must file a responsive memorandum.
+Appellant's reply, if any, is due 5 days after the date the response is filed.
+The memoranda and the reply must be filed under seal, to the extent necessary to comply with subsection (a)(3) of this rule, and may not exceed the length limits set by FRAP 27(d)(2). - (5) Hearing and Disposition.
 As soon as practicable after the filing of the appeal, the court will inform the parties whether it will hear argument on the appeal or dispose of the appeal on the written submissions.
 The court will dispose of the appeal as expeditiously as practicable. - (e) Appeal from a Release or Detention Order (8 U.S.C. § 1535(e)).
 Any appeal from a release or detention order of the Removal Court will be governed by Circuit Rule 9, except that the appellant's memorandum in support of the appeal must be filed simultaneously with the notice of appeal.